 How is Prednisolone Oral Solution Supplied

-Pharmacist: Dispense Prednisolone Oral Solution USP, 15 mg per 5 mL with suitable calibrated measuring device to assure proper measuring of dose.
-Dispense in a tight, light-resistant container as defined in the USP, with a child-resistant closure (as required).
+Pharmacist: Dispense 15 mg/5 mL Prednisolone Oral Solution, USP with suitable calibrated measuring device to assure proper measuring of dose.

 More about prednisolone